infinex-io/XIPs/content/xips/XIP-4 Update to Proposals.md

 #### Establishing new document types

-The process for establishing the concept of an Infinex Referendum demonstrated there was a lack of clarity for how to establish a new Infinex Proposal types.
+The process for establishing the concept of an Infinex Referendum demonstrated there was a lack of clarity for how to establish new Infinex Proposal types.
 This XIP specifies that it is possible to establish a new Infinex Proposal type without requiring an XIP, as long as:

 - It does not involve meta-governance, or governance
   - *Anything that bypasses the logic in the election modules and other goverance contracts are considered as meta-governance changes.*